charlie-x/LayerOne_2025/README.md

 # LayerOne 2025 GLiTCh BadgE

+FYI these docs are mostly A.I. generated they may aor may not exist.
+Use the onboard help system

 ## Overview

 The LayerOne 2025 GLiTCh BadgE is a versatile hardware hacking platform designed for security researchers, hardware enthusiasts, and anyone interested in exploring digital electronics.
 It combines a powerful RP2040 microcontroller with specialized hardware for glitching, debugging, and interfacing with other devices.